 Now, the product may or may not be better than it was a year ago but fans are definitely not going to like their choice of the platform being taken away.
 If Mercenaries indeed ends up being an exclusive, Bullock's statement will have aged as well as an egg in the Sahara sun.

 To make matters more interesting, even pre-order beta mentions have been removed from the new FAQ which makes it look like Piranha will break two pre-order promises instead of just one.

 It is possible that the game will end up on Microsoft's storefront, or even Epic Game Store, depending on what sort of deal the developers and publishers may or may not have with either of the two.

-MechWarrior fans are currently worried about not getting their game on Steam but it's really all of the gaming community that should be worried about developers and publishers pulling a bait and switch on their customers as soon as they smell a "bloody good reason ".
+MechWarrior fans are about not getting their game on Steam but it's really all of the gaming community that should be worried about developers and publishers pulling a bait and switch on their customers as soon as they smell a " ".